parakalan/parakalan.github.io/_posts/2024-06-04-election-surprises.md

 3. **BJP has to understand that only a part of their vote % is from Hindus.** If that was true, Ram Mandir effect would still be on, it has clearly not.
 BJP is trailing Ayodhya for Rama's sake!

 4. **There is a recklessness with the Modi-Shah government.** Whether it is inside the parliament or extrajudicial killings in US/Canada.
 "Gar me ghuske maarenge" is alright in Pakistan (we are not allies), but it is definitely not okay in Western countries (our allies).
 Not saying voters punished them for the killings, but it is indicative of the recklessness that is being seen everywhere.
-It spills over everywhere.
+It spills over.
 It also pokes the opposition very bad.
 BJP needs to try to align more with other parties, even if it is the Congress.
 This 'Twitter Anger' cannot spill over to the real world.
 Vajpayee was a man to learn from.
 FFS Karunanidhi, from a diametrically opposite viewpoint aligned with the NDA for that man even if for a short while.

 5. **Related to (1), undermining Rahul Gandhi everywhere is just cheap.** The PM was meeting some gamers and he pulls a joke on RG there (calls him a noob in politics), why?
 This performance is definitely not what a noob does.
 His katakat and caste census and samvidhaan badlega have very clearly worked.
 Look at UP.

 6. **This is still a win for BJP, but not the one we were promised.** Has to be a tame government working with other parties.
-Let's hope it doesn't hamper whatever good trajectory we are on.
+Let's hope it doesn't hamper whatever good trajectory the country is on.

 7. **Vote Share win for BJP in TN.** 10% is great.